 Many lenders also take the strength of the borrower’s application into account when deciding on fees.
 They’ll offer bonus commission to brokers who have a history of delivering strong mortgage applications.
 These commissions rarely exceed 0.1% of the loan value.
 Even so, they encourage the broker to deliver strong applications.

 This may raise the issue of bias in your mind.
-(Just so you know: uno’s team of experts aren’t paid sales commissions – it’s one of the many things that make uno different from traditional brokers.)
+(Just so you know: uno has broken the link between the size of loans and choice of lender/ product and employee remuneration – it’s one of the many things that makes us different from traditional brokers.)

 The upfront and trail commission amounts that a broker expects to receive in relation to your home loan should be detailed in the Credit Proposal Disclosure Document.

 Trail commissions are the broker’s reward for delivering a good borrower to the lender.

 Lenders prefer long-term loans and reliable borrowers.
 From the lender’s perspective, a good borrower makes repayments on time, ensuring the home loan doesn’t lose money for the lender.

 The borrower will also keep the same home loan, rather than refinance or look for other options later.

 Sometimes lenders will charge “clawback” fees to your broker if you stray from the original loan structures.
 We discuss this in greater detail below.